MicrosoftDocs/sdk-api/sdk-api-src/content/d3d11_3/nf-d3d11_3-id3d11fence-createsharedhandle.md

 Creates a shared handle to a fence object.

 This member function is equivalent to the Direct3D 12 <a href="https://docs.microsoft.com/windows/desktop/api/d3d12/nf-d3d12-id3d12device-createsharedhandle">ID3D12Device::CreateSharedHandle</a> member function, and applies between Direct3D 11 and Direct3D 12 in interop scenarios.
+In DX11, the shared fence handle can be opened with the <a href="https://docs.microsoft.com/en-us/windows/win32/api/d3d11_4/nf-d3d11_4-id3d11device5-opensharedfence">ID3D11Device5::OpenSharedFence</a> member function.
+In DX12, the shared fence handle can be opened with the <a href="https://docs.microsoft.com/en-us/windows/win32/api/d3d12/nf-d3d12-id3d12device-opensharedhandle">ID3D12Device::OpenSharedHandle</a> member function.

 ## -parameters